-- For His Own Sake includes Keitaro and Mutsumi along the cast members getting called out.
+- For His Own Sake includes Keitaro and Mutsumi along with the cast members getting called out.
 Having spent three years trying to manage the Inn before giving up at the start of the fic, Keitaro is taken to task for being such an Extreme Doormat and enabling the girls' bad behavior, while Mutsumi keeps shipping Naru/Keitaro against their will.

 - Mad King Zoisite plays this for laughs, with Zoisite surviving Beryl's attack on him and being pissed off at Kunzite for making him do most of the work for their mission.

 - In Doctor Who, it's licensed!
 Many Expanded Universe novels during the hiatus have pretty much everybody, up to and including his past and future selves, mercilessly let the Seventh Doctor have it, sometimes going past What the Hell, Hero? and right into Revenge Fic.
 Why the hate?
 Well, Seven was The Chessmaster, and sometimes used his friends as pieces on the board when absolutely necessary, and this was seen as being a callous jerk by many.
-Though the Ninth, Tenth and Eleventh Doctors that came after the end of the hiatus have their own shades of grey and skeletons in their closet, they are frequently called out for such behaviour, and the Doctor is referred to by several characters good and bad as being unsafe, blood-stained and followed in his wake by death, even referred to as the "Trickster or Goblin" in the legend of the Pandorica.
+Though the Ninth, Tenth, and Eleventh Doctors that came after the end of the hiatus have their own shades of grey and skeletons in their closet, they are frequently called out for such behavior, and the Doctor is referred to by several characters — both good and bad — as being unsafe, blood-stained, and followed in his wake by death, even referred to as the "Trickster" or "Goblin" in the legend of the Pandorica.

 - Angel has a canon example of this trope in the Season 5 episode "Damage".
-Angel and crew get called out by AndrewWho? of all people for the What the Hell, Hero? move of taking over Wolfram & Hart and the resources the evil law firm provides.
+Angel and crew get called out by AndrewWho? of all people for the morally questionable move of taking over Wolfram & Hart and the resources the evil law firm provides.

 Andrew: (to Angel) News flash — nobody in our camp trusts you anymore.
 Nobody.
 You work for Wolfram & Hart.
 Don't fool yourself... we're not on the same side.